maxdevblock/cubmods/docs/source/manual.rst

 CUSH2 family
 -------------

-Basic family of the class CUSH with a two shelter effects (CUSH2).
+Family of the class CUSH with two shelter effects (CUSH2).
 See the references for details.

 References